-UAL's website is www.unitedcontinentalholdings.com, and United's and Continental's website is www.united.com.
+UAL's website is www.united.com.
 The information contained on or connected to these websites is not incorporated by reference into this prospectus and should not be considered part of this prospectus.

 USE OF PROCEEDS

 Unless otherwise indicated in an accompanying prospectus supplement, we intend to use the proceeds from the sale of the securities to finance or refinance aircraft or for general corporate purposes, which may include repayment of indebtedness, the funding of a portion of our pension liabilities, and our working capital requirements.